davan690/jomuller.github.io/_posts/2017-01-21-implementation_basic_reproductible_workflow.md

 - It's easy to implement and deploy.
 - It's straightforward: peoples who want just to see the reports, know where to see, those who want to reproduce the analysis, just have to use the `run_all.R` file.

-# Limits
+# <a name="limits"></a>Limits

 There are more layers needed for a perfect data analysis reproducibility (as [described in this article](http://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1003285&type=printable)).
-The main weakness of my workflow is the lack of back up for the good version of the software I use (R' packages included).
+The main weakness of my workflow is the lack of back up for the good version of the softwares I use (R' packages included).
 I already wasn't able rerun an old data analysis due to change in the package used. (*e.g.* deprecated functions in dplyr or disappearance of a package in the CRAN).
 To improve this, I already try to add [*packrat*](https://cran.r-project.org/web/packages/packrat/index.html) to my workflow but it's been a long time ago and the package wasn't stable enough for my day to day work.
 Resolution for 2017: give another try to *packrat*!

 Other improvements possible: run the scripts in a [docker container](https://www.docker.com/) or in a virtual machine.
 But this adds too much overhead in my daily work.
 Furthermore, it brake the platform agnostic and simplicity principles.